 What do you do when your student is overwhelmed?

-First, we have to allow that feeling overwhelmed in college is a normal part of the experience.
+First, we must allow that feeling overwhelmed in college is a normal part of the experience.
 College is supposed to stretch us and challenge us.
-When we build muscle, we “feel the burn” but don’t assume we’ve injured ourselves if it’s within a certain range.
+When we build muscle, we “feel the burn,” but don’t assume we’ve injured ourselves if it’s within a certain range.

 Similarly, when we stretch ourselves emotionally and intellectually, as happens in college, we feel the burn.
 But because college is a Whole New Context, it’s difficult to gauge what the range of “burn” should be.

-No matter what your student’s sounds are, the moment their distress registers in our guts, we are mobilized.
+No matter your student’s sounds, the moment their distress registers in our guts, we are mobilized.
 We want to call their academic advisor and alert the authorities.
 We become Shirley MacLaine trying to get morphine for our ailing Debra Winger in the 1983 classic Terms of Endearment.
-But soon after we become mobilized, good sense kicks in and we hold back on rushing to save them or fix the problem, and if we’re savvy, we just listen and breathe, hear them and reassure them.
+But soon after we become mobilized, good sense kicks in, and we hold back on rushing to save them or fix the problem, and if we’re savvy, we just listen and breathe, hear them, and reassure them.

-We bring all the love and faith we have in them into our hearts.
-And we remember this is all part of growing up for them, and letting go for us.
-And every so often, if we wait for it, they allow a small opening into which we can gently offer a suggestion or two.
+We bring all our love and faith in them into our hearts.
+And we remember this is all part of growing up for them and letting go of us.
+And often, if we wait for it, they allow a small opening into which we can gently offer a suggestion or two.

 “Stanford, I Screwed Up”